pdf-raku/PDF-Grammar-raku/README.md

 PDF-Grammar
 ===========

-PDF::Grammar is an experimental perl6 grammar for basic tokenization and block structure parsing of PDF documents.
+PDF::Grammar is under construction as an experimental suite of perl6 grammars for parsing PDF documents.

+So far, I've implemented PDF::Grammar::Body, which describes the out structure of a PDF document; breaking it down into headers, trailers, top-level objects and cross references.

+Coming soon is PDF::Grammar::Content, a description of the text and graphics operators that are used to construct page layout.

 This is a proof of concept to see if grammars can be reasonably constructed to tokenize and validate real-world PDF documents.
 It has so far been tested